top of page

 Mediation is a flexible, confidential, and voluntary method of alternative dispute resolution.
 An independent third party - one of our experienced mediators - will facilitate negotiations between two conflicting parties to help them come to a consensual settlement.

-Mediation provides a private and confidential forum in which the conflicting parties can listen to each other's positions and gain insight into what the other party truly wants.
-In doing so, mediation has the potential to:
+Mediation provides a private and confidential forum in which the conflicting parties can listen to each other's positions, gain insight into what the other party wants and achieve clarity on what it is that they themselves truly want.

-Explore all of the issues and concerns that parties have that the other side may not have considered previously.
+Mediation enables people to explore all of the issues and concerns that parties have & that the other side may not have considered previously.

 bottom of page